Hallucination detection

 Are hallucinations more common with certain prompts?

-Yes.
-Prompts that ask the model to invent, summarize from memory, or generate content with few facts tend to increase hallucination risk.
+Prompts that ask the model to invent, summarize from memory or generate content with few facts tend to increase hallucination risk.
 Narrow, grounded prompts usually reduce the chance.

 How do companies manage hallucinations?

-Organizations use prompt engineering, human-in-the-loop review, and automated fact-checking pipelines.
+Companies use prompt engineering, human-in-the-loop review and automated fact-checking pipelines.
 In some cases, models are restricted from answering sensitive questions altogether.

 Is hallucination detection enough to trust AI output?

-It helps but should not be the only safeguard.
-Combining detection with strong governance, documentation, and user transparency builds more trust over time.
+Detection helps but should be combined with governance, documentation and user transparency to build trust over time.

 Summary

 Hallucination detection helps teams find and prevent false outputs from AI systems.
-It supports safer use of language models in critical settings like healthcare, law, and education.
-Using fact-checking tools, retrieval methods, and review processes, organizations can reduce errors and align their AI use with responsible governance practices
+It supports safer use of language models in healthcare, law and education.
+Using fact-checking tools, retrieval methods and review processes, companies can reduce errors and align their AI use with responsible governance practices.